Home Insurance in Virginia

 HO-7 covers mobile or manufactured homes.

-And HO-8 is for older or higher-risk homes that may be more vulnerable to damage.
+And HO-8 is for older or higher-risk homes in Virginia or elsewhere that may be more vulnerable to damage.

 All of these policies come with six types of coverage against loss: